Australian Government Bureau of Meteorology

 Aeroglen 7 day forecast

 Today: Partly cloudy.
-High chance of showers, most likely in the afternoon and evening.
-The chance of a thunderstorm.
-Light winds becoming W 15 to 20 km/h in the middle of the day then becoming light in the early afternoon.
-Overnight temperatures falling to the low to mid 20s with daytime temperatures reaching the low to mid 30s.
+Slight chance of a shower inland, most likely in the afternoon and evening.
+Near zero chance of rain elsewhere.
+The chance of a thunderstorm inland in the afternoon and evening.
+Light winds becoming NE/SE 15 to 20 km/h in the middle of the day then becoming light in the evening.
+Daytime maximum temperatures 34 to 39.

 (km/h)16